 * Loss of Interest

 Therapeutic Horsemanship groups include up to 6 participants for equine growth and learning.
+The first session begins with a visit to each horse pasture.
+As participants observe the herd and herd dynamics, they learn how horses communicate with each other, the hierarchy of the herd, and how the herd resembles our family/work dynamics.
 Each group member will choose a horse from our very diverse herd.
-Over several weeks, participants will develop a relationship with their horse and with the other group members.
+Over several weeks, participants will be guided by a Counselor and Equine Specialist as they develop a relationship with their horse and with the other group members.
 First Responders enjoy the peer support offered in a group setting.
-Through a wide variety of ground activities, the participants will learn how to communicate effectively with their horse, horsemanship techniques, and a little about themselves.
+Through a wide variety of ground activities, participants will learn how to communicate effectively with their horse, learn how to regulate their emotions and be authentic, experience different horsemanship techniques, and discover a little about their own personalities.